Services provided

 The protocol designed by Dr. Saporta is very easy to understand, easy to follow and highly effective.
 Instructions are provided by Dr. Saporta and his assistant and in writing which make compliance easy to implement.

 SLIT is not approved by the FDA.
 Its use is defined as an “off-label use of the allergenic extracts”.
 It is important to understand that approval by the FDA is not a requisite for a doctor to use a treatment modality.
 It only means that studies were not submitted to the FDA for its approval.
-Of note is that SLIT is used in Europe and not only it is approved by the European Medicines Agency (EMA) – the European equivalent of the FDA -, but it is also reimbursed by all health plans.
-In the US, insurance companies consider it an experimental treatment modality and therefore do not reimburse for it.
+Of note is that SLIT is used extensively in Europe and not only is it approved by the European Medicines Agency (EMA) – the European equivalent of the FDA -, but it is also reimbursed by European Health plans.
+In the US, insurance companies consider SLIT an experimental treatment modality and therefore do not reimburse for it.

-On the other hand, the pharmaceutical companies in conjunction with allergenic extract companies have produced allergy tablets also administered sublingually, with only 1-2 allergens and these tablets were approved by the FDA (for the significance of 1-2 allergens versus many allergens see here).
+On the other hand, the pharmaceutical companies in conjunction with allergenic extract companies have produced allergy tablets also administered sublingually, with only 1-2 allergens and these tablets, often called “sublingual immunotherapy” were approved by the FDA.

 Reported reactions after SLIT administration include itching of the tongue or the lips, gastro-intestinal symptoms like nausea or vomiting, skin rash usually in the lip area or face and more rarely headaches.
 Dr. Saporta reviewed all problems occurring in his practice over a period of 5 years and no significant problem had developed.
 For the complete review of this topic, see here.

-LDA is a treatment modality based on the observations by a British researcher (Dr. Mc Ewen) in the late 1960’s.
+LDA is an injectable treatment modality based on the observations by a British researcher (Dr. Mc Ewen) in the late 1960’s.
 Dr. Wildhem Shrader brought this treatment to the US in 1971.

-It is an injectable modality, but in young children, it can be administered orally.
-Injections appear to work better so they are the preferred method of administration.
+In young children, LDA can be administered orally, but injections appear to work better so they are the preferred method of administration.

-Because it includes a very large number of allergens, not only inhalants but also foods, even chemicals and others, and because it does not require an allergy test, LDA is ideal for all allergy patients but of special interest for the very sick patients like the uncontrolled asthmatic, where testing or treatment can be dangerous, and the patient with severe skin rashes or food intolerance for whom usual allergy treatments do not provide any help.
+Because LDA injections includes a very large number of allergens, not only inhalants but also foods, even chemicals and others, and because it does not require an allergy test, LDA is ideal for all allergy patients but of special interest for the very sick patients like the uncontrolled asthmatic, where testing or treatment with usual “allergy shots” can be dangerous, and the patient with severe skin rashes or food intolerance for whom usual allergy treatments do not provide any help.

 Initially, LDA is administered once every 2 months.
 While there are no problems in delaying the treatment, time interval cannot be shortened as the symptoms may worsen.

 Most people feel better soon after the administration.
-This effect is initially short lived.
-Upon return for the next treatment symptoms are usually back.
-Still, it is usually observed that with each treatment, the symptoms are better.
-Dr. Saporta closely monitors all patients on any type of allergy treatment using validated questionnaires that show the symptom score
+This effect is initially short lived, not lasting the whole 2-month interval so that upon returning for the next treatment, the symptoms are usually back (even though in general not as bad as before starting LDA treatments.
+Dr. Saporta closely monitors all patients on any type of allergy treatment using validated questionnaires that show the symptom score.

 LDA is highly efficacious but there is no knowledge as to the mechanism of action.
 There is no research in this area and without information, FDA approval cannot be granted.